 If you enjoy good historical fiction, you'll enjoy this story, set in the Civil War in Louisiana.
-Willie Burke helps a mulatto slave named Flower Jamison learn to read.
-He also gets into trouble and then joins the war with his friends, Robert Perry and Jim S. During the four years of the war, each character tells their story.
-Flower's battles with her white father and being taunted, Abigail Dowling, an abolitionist, who helps free slaves and the KKK, Willie's years in the war, amongst other characters in their POVs.
-There's a lot of drama and a hint of romance here, while the war goes on and after it ends.
-This is a good one who can't miss for an enjoyable read.
+In White Doves at Morning, Willie Burke helped a mulatto slave named Flower Jamison learn to read.
+He also gotten into trouble and then joined the war with his friends, Robert Perry and Jim S. During the four years of the war, each character told their story.
+Flower's battled with her white father and being taunted, Abigail Dowling, an abolitionist, who helped free slaves and the KKK, Willie's years in the war, amongst other characters in their POVs.
+There was a lot of drama and a hint of romance here, while the war went on and after it ended.
+This was a good one who can't miss for an enjoyable read.